wlangstroth/spirits/README.md

 ```
 (past) => all the past events

-(past (:property "blah")) => search some property of a past event
+(past "last time x happened") => search for an event

-(present) => todo, inventory, etc.
+(present) => todo, inventory, open trades

 (present "Lorem ipsum") => add an entry, timestamped to now

 (future) => events to come, todos with deadlines

-(future "Lorem ipsum") => add an upcoming event
+(future "Event in two weeks") => add an entry that implies an upcoming event
 ```

 Each time an action is taken, check future events for expiration.

-## Format and tags
+## Hashtags

-Any tags should be hashtags.
-When an entry is created, it should be parsed into keywords and applied to a hash table (as index) anyway.
-That way, keyword search is fairly easy.
-Hashtags should be a way of providing context where none exists.
+Hashtags should provide context where none exists.
+Might make for more convenient searches in some cases.

 ## Natural language queries

 "Last time I bought diapers" should be straightforward.

-Stopword removal, down-casing, stemming and synonym replacement for index building.
+Down-casing and synonym replacement for index building.
 Manual "rule" coding for now.
+Stemming is a dead end for now.

 "Need diapers"